4 CRM Tracking Tips That Can Increase Your Bottom Line

 But more importantly, how are you making sure that effort gives maximum return on your investment?

-With CRM email integration, you can keep all your contacts at the same place and continue communication.
+With CRM email integration, you can keep all your contacts in the same place and continue communication.

 Take it a step further and you have email automation and drip campaigns where scheduled personalized emails basically send themselves to nurture your prospects until it's closing time.